 There is a fun tradition in our religious history of making pancakes and playing games the night before Ash Wednesday.
 We resurrect this practice with pancakes for dinner and intergenerational games in our Assembly Room.
 RSVP to Rachel Cunningham, firstname.lastname@example.org, or (410) 523-1542 Ext.
 14, by Sunday, Feb.
 26 so we know how many pancakes to make.
 Come at 5 p.m. to the supper if you want to help cook pancakes.

 Wed., March 1, 7:30 p.m.

 “From dust you came, and to dust you will return.”
-We gather with our brothers and sisters from Corpus Christi Catholic Church and Memorial Episcopal Church for an annual ecumenical service of worship featuring the combined choirs of Brown Memorial Park Avenue and Memorial Episcopal churches.
+We gather with our brothers and sisters from Corpus Christi Catholic Church and Memorial Episcopal Church for an annual ecumenical service of worship featuring the combined choirs and singers from all three churches.
 This year’s service will be held at Brown Memorial.

 Tri-Church Education Series – Love Your Neighbor

 Wednesdays, March 8, 22, 29, April 5, 6:30-8 p.m.